HariKumar321/Youtube_Clone/README.md

-In this project, I build Youtube Clone by applying concepts from the MERN stack framework.
+In this project, I build Youtube Clone (NXT Watch) by applying concepts from the MERN stack framework.

 ### Design Files